Best Inquiry-Based Learning Apps & Tools for Schools

 The Learning Standard has catalogued 88 apps in the inquiry-based learning category.
 We have not formally evaluated these products yet, as our reviews are still rolling out.
 Until then, our database tracks their independent certifications to provide an initial baseline for quality and security.

 Privacy and pedagogical efficacy remain common targets for developers.
 Within this group, 21 apps hold the ISTE Seal for alignment with educational technology standards, while 18 earned the ICEIE certification for Effectiveness and Efficacy.
 Security is another baseline metric, with 17 apps carrying the Common Sense Privacy certification.
 Data systems require compatibility, leading 12 apps to secure Project Unicorn Interoperability certifications.
 Another 10 hold the Digital Promise Research and Evidence credential.
-Schools look for these exact markers when investing resources in digital platforms ISTE.
+Schools look for these exact markers when investing resources in digital platforms.

 Some platforms stack multiple credentials.
 Seesaw leads the category with 12 certifications.
 Toddle follows with 9, and BrainPOP Science holds 7.
 Freckle and Gizmos each carry 6 independent certifications.
 These badges indicate basic compliance with industry privacy and learning standards.
 Direct evaluations will appear in our database as testing concludes.